 NATURE AND BIRD WALKS / RUNNING

-For the adrenaline junkies among you we have four quad bikes available to use.
+For the adrenaline junkies we have four quad bikes available to use.
 Enjoy the freedom of exploring Westgate Conservancy at your own pace.
 We can even tailor a quad bike excursion complete with an overnight fly-camping expedition for the ultimate wild adventure (advance notice is required).
 Helmets and a guide are provided and there is a minimum age limit of eight years, depending on the child’s height and abilities.
 For children, we can take the bikes down to the beach by the river and set a course for them there.
 Quads can be enjoyed starting from US$ 35 per person per hour.

 Sundowner Rock in Westgate Conservancy has become somewhat of a legendary spot due to its phenomenal panoramic views stretching as far as the eye can see.
 Scramble up the giant rock boulders to be blown away by the scenery.
 This is likely to be one sundowner which will leave a lasting memory.